 Students wishing to major in the program are encouraged to declare their intentions by the beginning of their sophomore year if possible, but definitely before the beginning of their junior year.
 Students intending to major in Literature, including transfer students, should consult with a faculty member of the program.
 That person will describe requirements and may recommend a preceptor.

 In addition to the 64-credit General Studies requirement, the non-transfer student must satisfactorily complete 64 credits in the LITT program and cognate studies to qualify for the B.A. degree in Literature.
 All transfer students must complete a minimum of 16 credits in Literature courses at Stockton regardless of how many credits were accepted by the program when they transferred to Stockton.
 A minimum grade of C is required in all courses counted toward the 64 program credits required for graduation.
+Students in the Secondary English Certification concentration should consult with the EDUC program for complete graduation and licensure requirements.

 SENIOR SEMINAR AND/OR SENIOR PROJECT

 Students pursuing K-12 teaching certifications, whether in elementary/middle school instruction or in secondary English teaching must meet the requirements of the LITT program and the EDUC program, along with other State-mandated requirements.
 This will necessitate more than the minimum 128 credit hours for completion.
-Students should consult the School of Education for an explanation of certification requirements.
+Students should consult the School of Education for a full explanation of certification requirements.
 Students who intend to apply to Stockton’s Teacher Education program are encouraged to select a second preceptor from the EDUC program.

 Employers today value strong writing, communication and analytical skills.
 These skills are the foundation of a B.A. in Literature.
-Among its career paths, the program prepares students for graduate studies in literature or creative writing; however, the degree may also lead to careers in education, law, journalism, publishing, Web-based communications, advertising, public relations, civil service, business, non-profit or higher education administration or library and information science.
+Among its career paths, the program prepares students for graduate studies in literature or creative writing; however, the degree may also lead to careers in education, law, journalism, publishing, web-based communications, advertising, public relations, civil service, business, non-profit or higher education administration or library and information science.

 The LITT program encourages its majors to pursue at least one term of study abroad or one term of internship (e.g., the Washington Internship).
 Of schools not located in the District of Columbia, Stockton has the largest Washington Internship program of any college or university in the country.
 The full-semester internship for 12 credits can be a useful tool for gaining career experience and contacts.
 A sample of previous placements for majors in Literature includes internships with United Press International’s Capitol Hill Investigative Reporter, The National Journal, The Hill Rag, and D.C.
 Public Defender, as well as congressional and executive offices.